Rainbow Coalition (Fred Hampton): Genesis of the coalition (1968–1969)

-Founding and expansion (April 1969 onwards)
+Founding, activities, and expansion (April 1969 onwards)

 The Rainbow Coalition was formed slowly through a series of conferences and alliances, reaching a solid partnership in spring of 1969.
 The key founders representing the initial core groups were Fred Hampton of the Black Panther Party, William "Preacherman" Fesperman of the Young Patriots Organization, and José "Cha Cha" Jiménez of the Young Lords Organization.

-The Rainbow Coalition soon included various radical socialist community groups like the Lincoln Park Poor People's Coalition, and Rising Up Angry ("RUP").
-The third group, RUP, was formed in 1969 as a monthly newspaper, and then as a political organization, both with the express purpose of galvanizing "white working class youth to ally with Blacks and Latinos to create a Rainbow Coalition to fight [social] injustice."
+The Rainbow Coalition soon included various radical leftist and socialist community groups like Rising Up Angry ("RUP").
+RUP was formed in 1969 as a monthly newspaper, and then as a political organization, both with the express purpose of galvanizing "white working class youth to ally with Blacks and Latinos to create a Rainbow Coalition to fight [social] injustice."
 Fred Hampton's coalition was later joined nationwide by the Students for a Democratic Society ("SDS"), the Brown Berets, the American Indian Movement, and the Red Guard Party.
 In April 1969, Hampton called several press conferences to announce that this "Rainbow Coalition" had formed.
 The Rainbow Coalition engaged in joint action against poverty, corruption, racism, police brutality, and substandard housing.
 The participating groups supported one another at protests, strikes, and demonstrations where they had a common cause.

 The coalition espoused an iteration of militancy that aimed to decrease urban unemployment, promote public education, and advance class solidarity.
 For instance, in a 1970 issue of The Patriot, the Young Patriots Organization called for nonviolent support of Bobby Seale (on trial), but also declared that "Guns in the Hands of the Police Represent Capitalism and Racism...Guns In the Hands of the People Represent Socialism and Solidarity."
 Scholars distinguish this militancy from the direct action of "militant nonviolence" formulated by Martin Luther King Jr., weeks before his assassination during the 1968 Poor People's Campaign, by Erik Erikson in Gandhi's Truth (1969), and by Coretta Scott King during the 1970 imprisonment of Cesar Chavez.
 Elements of this alternate variant have, in turn, been found in doctrines of nonviolent extremism.

 Amy Sonnie and James Tracy argue that membership in the Illinois chapter of the Black Panther Party, and then the Young Lords, declined after the formation of this particular Rainbow Coalition, stemming from internal debates in both organizations over an alliance with the Young Patriots Organization.
 Lee and Jiménez later recalled that "it was a necessary purging", especially after July 1969, when Hampton replaced "white man" with "capitalist" in the third point of the ILBPP Ten-Point Program.